SFDO-Tooling/CumulusCI/docs/cookbook.rst

 Customize vs Create
 -------------------

 A key philosophy of the user experience for CumulusCI is to keep things consistent from project to project while allowing for project specific customizations.
 For example, the included `dev_org` allows a developer to run a complete deployment to set up a development environment.
 Rather than each project defining its own `dev_org_myproject` flow, it's a better user experience to just customize the `dev_org` flow for projects that need something different.
-This way, a developer switching from Project Repo A to Project Repo B can run the same command, `cumulusci2 flow run dev_org` in each project instead of having to know the custom flow names for each project.
+This way, a developer switching from Project Repo A to Project Repo B can run the same command, `cci flow run dev_org` in each project instead of having to know the custom flow names for each project.

 Add a task to the dev_org flow
 ------------------------------